cx-language/cx/docs/spec.md

 The _initializer_ is an expression that provides the initial value for the variable.

-If _type_ has been specified, _initializer_ may also be the keyword `uninitialized`, in which case the variable is not initialized and all use-before-initialization warnings for the variable will be suppressed.
+If _type_ has been specified, _initializer_ may also be the keyword `undefined`, in which case the variable is not initialized and all use-before-initialization warnings for the variable will be suppressed.
 Reading from an uninitialized variable causes undefined behavior.

 ### Functions